mkoundo/mkoundo.github.io/_posts/2020-08-26-hard_lesson.markdown

 print(qsort(unsorted_list))
 ```

 Using the `random` module, the above code is modified to select a pivot at random.
-From Ref [1] the average runtime of quicksort with a randomly selected pivot is $ O(n\log n) $ vs $ O(n) $ for a pivot set to the first array item.
+From Ref [1] the average runtime of quicksort with a randomly selected pivot is O(n log n) vs O(n) for a pivot set to the first array item.

-In order to compare the runtimes resulting from the two pivot choices, the code is modified to:
+In order to compare the runtimes resulting from the two pivot choices, the code is modified to run both and compute the runtimes for each, for a randomly generated list of 1100 integers.:

 ```python
 import random